-- 1) See 7.1.2 (8) above. - 2) Insulation joints must be offset or staggered at least 300 mm (12") from adjacent layers and rows. - 3) Only thermally non-conductive clips or bars passing through the insulation assembly, or mechanically fastened bearing plates, may be used to secure and support insulation panels, or provide support for panel clips.
+- 1) See 7.1.2 (7) above. - 2) Insulation board joints must be offset at least 300 mm (12"), both for adjacent layers and for adjacent rows; a minus offset tolerance of 50 mm (2") maximum is permissible (see Figure 7.2).

+3) Only thermally non-conductive clips or bars passing through the insulation assembly, or mechanically fastened bearing plates, may be used to secure and support insulation panels, or provide support for panel clips.
 When thermally non-conductive clips or bars are utilized on a Low Slope roof, they must be embedded in, and fastened through, a compatible sealant (see 9.2.5 Sealants).